vhscom/after-dark/README.md

 ## Contributing

-If you think you've spotted a bug or would like to make an enhancement suggestion, please feel free to open an issue on GitHub.
-If you have a site or derivative work built using After Dark you would like to share, please feel free to add it to the Wiki.
-For general questions, please feel free to reach out to me at: https://vhs.codeberg.page/contact
+If you've spotted a bug or would like to make an enhancement suggestion, please [open an issue on GitHub](https://codeberg.org/vhs/after-dark/issues).
+Build something awesome with After Dark?
+[Add it to the wiki](https://codeberg.org/vhs/after-dark/wiki) for others to see.
+For general questions or support, please feel free to reach out to me directly at: [https://vhs.codeberg.page/contact](https://vhs.codeberg.page/contact).
+Thanks!

 ## License